 Table 8.
-Performance of Faculties of Medicine onShort-Term Recommendation 7 a.
-McMaster University, Michael G. DeGroote School of Medicine b.
+Performance of Faculties of Medicine on Short-Term Recommendation 7 b.
 Université Laval, Faculté de médecine i.
 Policy to prevent and counter harassment, intimidation, incivility, violence, and discrimination was revised in March 2022.

 • Numerous Faculties report student mistreatment policies and procedures in place ensuring they are easily accessible and clearly outlined to students.
 These policies are also periodically reviewed.